 All inspection requests are made online.
 The link can be found on the Building Inspection page of the Wasatch County website at www.wasatch.utah.gov.
-You will need the permit number and the first 5 characters of the permit holder’s last name or first 5 characters of their name if the permit holder is a Corporation or LLC.
+You will need the permit number and the first five characters of the permit holder’s last name or the first five characters of their name if the permit holder is a Corporation or LLC.

-Once your permit has been scheduled, you will receive an email confirmation with the date your inspection has been schedule for and also if your inspection is an a.m. inspection or a p.m. inspection.
+Once your permit has been scheduled, you will receive an email confirmation with the date your inspection has been scheduled and also if your inspection is an a.m. inspection or a p.m. inspection.
 These emails are automated and sometimes go to junk mail.
 All inspection requests will be scheduled by the end of the business day that they are requested, as long as they are requested during normal business hours.
-We will do our best to schedule your inspection for the date you have requested, but if that date is full, your inspection will be scheduled for the first available slot thereafter.
-If you have requested an inspection, but haven’t seen a confirmation by close of the business day, please check your junk mail.
+We will do our best to schedule your inspection for the requested date, but if that date is full, your inspection will be scheduled for the first available slot thereafter.
+Please check your junk mail if you have requested an inspection but haven’t received a confirmation by the close of the business day.
 You can also log in the same way you request your inspection and click the “View All Inspections” button and see any pending inspections there.

 Your re-inspection fee can be paid in our office located at the Wasatch County Public Works Bldg.
 1891 W 3000 S Heber City, Utah 84032.
-We accept exact cash and check, or you can pay using a Visa, Master Card or Discover.
+We accept exact cash and check, or you can pay using a Visa, Master Card, or Discover.
 Please note: Additional fees apply when paying with a credit card.

 Reinspection fees are given at the following times:

 You can check the status of your permit application by logging in to the project.
-If the status says that the permit is “under review” or in a “review cycle” this means that your permit is currently moving through the process and you will be notified by email once the project has completed that cycle.
-If you are notified that there are correction items you will click on the review documents tab in the project to get your plan check list.
-If the status says “plan submission” this means that the project has been returned to you and you need to address items that have either been emailed to you or have been uploaded to the review documents tab.
+If the status says that the permit is “under review” or in a “review cycle,” this means that your permit is currently moving through the process, and you will be notified by email once the project has completed that cycle.
+If you are notified of correction items, you will click on the review documents tab in the project to get your plan checklist.
+If the status says “plan submission,” this means that the project has been returned to you, and you need to address items that have either been emailed to you or have been uploaded to the review documents tab.
 Please remember that each time you complete your items and they have been uploaded successfully that you need to click the “SUBMIT FOR REVIEW” button.
-If you don’t select that button, the Building Department does not have your application and it is not moving through the process.
+If you don’t select that button, the Building Department does not have your application, and it is not moving through the process.

 Permit fees are based on square footage and vary from project to project.
-As of 6/13/2016 the average per foot charge for the Building Department portion of the permit is around $1.25 per sq. ft.
-This includes all square footage, finished, unfinished, garage and also porches and decks.
+As of 6/13/2016, the average per foot charge for the Building Department portion of the permit is around $1.25 per sq. ft.
+This includes all square footage, finished, unfinished garage, and porches and decks.
 Roof coverings over decks should also be included.
 There is also an additional County impact fee of $3,085 for new Single Family Residences.
 For multi-family or commercial impact fee amounts, please get in touch with the Wasatch County Planning Department at 435-657-3205.

 Once you have passed your final inspection and the Building Inspector notifies the office that you have passed, the Certificate will start the process of receiving the necessary signatures from within the County.
-This usually takes at least 7 business days so please plan accordingly.
-Once the signatures from within the County have been received the permit holder will need to sign the certificate and then it is recorded.
+This usually takes at least seven business days, so please plan accordingly.
+Once the signatures from within the County have been received, the permit holder must sign the certificate, which is then recorded.
 Once it has been recorded is when it is a valid Certificate of Occupancy.
 The Certificate is a notarized document and cannot be sent electronically for signatures.

 All structures exceeding 200 square feet require a permit.
 Single-story, detached accessory structures that are under 200 square feet do not require a permit.
-If you are building a structure under the square foot minimum, you should still check with the Wasatch County Planning Office to verify that what you are wanting to build will meet the setback requirements.
-Also, decks that are under the minimum square footage requirement, but are 30 inches or more off the ground will require a permit.
+If you are building a structure under the square foot minimum, you should still check with the Wasatch County Planning Office to verify that what you want to build will meet the setback requirements.
+Also, decks that are under the minimum square footage requirement but are 30 inches or more off the ground will require a permit.
 If you are unsure if the structure you are building requires a permit, please call the office to verify.